High school cross country runners racing — SAFE Summer Running

 As you run, your body works hard to release the heat you produce.
 On a hot day, this task becomes increasingly difficult.
 Humidity makes things even worse by preventing the evaporation of sweat.
 As your brain realizes it’s failing to cool itself properly it sends hot blood to the skin’s surface.
 This reduces the amount of oxygen-rich blood being pumped to the working muscles and increases the workload of the heart to keep up with the demands of racing.

 Racing in the heat is especially dangerous for runners who have not had a chance to acclimate to higher temperatures.
 If you’re running a destination race in a hot climate, or racing on the first hot day of the season, use extra caution.
 Prescription drugs or recent illness may also negatively influence how your body responds to the heat.
 The wisest decision may be to simply turn your race effort into a fun run.
+Coaches should also be aware that chronic sleep debt can impair thermoregulation and compound the dangers of racing in extreme heat.

 Symptoms of Heat Stroke